MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-how-to-create-a-new-management-pack-file-in-the-authoring-tool.md

 ---
+title: Create a new management pack file
-title: How to Create a New Management Pack File in the Authoring Tool
+description: Learn about how to create a new management pack file in the Service Manager Authoring Tool.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft